 Ebi (shrimp) and Kani (crab)

-Crab wasn’t originally an Edo-style sushi topping.
+The crab wasn’t originally an Edomae (Edo-style) sushi topping.
 However, there is a special sweetness that oozes from the gaps in the fibrous body.
+As for Kani (crab) served in the form of Nigiri sushi, there are Zuwai gani, Taraba gani, Ke gani, etc.

 Gyoran (fish roe)